 For FR2 power class 6 UE, if the target TCI state is unknown, the same requirement for unknown target TCI state case specified in clause 8.10.3 applies.

-For FR2 power class 6 UE if the UE indicates to support [highSpeedTCISwitchEnhMAC-CE-FR2-r18] and [R18 enhanced MAC-CE indication] is indicated as ‘0’ for the TCI state switch, the same requirement specified in clause 8.10.3 applies.
+For FR2 power class 6 UE if the UE indicates to support tci-StateSwitchInd-r18 and cross-RRH TCI state indicator for UE-specific PDCCH MAC-CE as specified in Clause 6.1.3.77 of TS 38.321 [7] is indicated as ‘0’ for the TCI state switch, the same requirement specified in clause 8.10.3 applies.

 <End of Change #6>